Analysis of chaos and regularity in the open Dicke model: CONVERGENCE OF EIGENVALUES AND EIGENSTATES OF THE OPEN DICKE MODEL

-For the parameters $A_{2}=3.28,2.77$ we find the asymptotic values $0.729$ and $0.616$, respectively.
-In Fig.~\ref{fig:ConvergedEigenstates}~(b) we show the ratio $N_{\text{CES}}/N_{\text{ES}}$ as a function of the truncation value $n_{\max}$, with their corresponding asymptotic value for the cases $\gamma=0.2,1$.
-We see in this figure, that the fraction of converged eigenstates is bounded for both cases, tending asymptotically to a constant value in the limit $n_{\max}\to\infty$.

-Now, we consider an eigenvalue $\lambda_{k}$ well converged, when its corresponding eigenstate $|\lambda_{k}\rangle\rangle$ fulfills the last criterion.
-Thus, we take the converged eigenvalues for the set $n_{\max}=10,20,30,40,50,60$ and present the histogram of their absolute value $|\lambda_{k}|$ in Fig.~\ref{fig:ConvergedEigenvalues} for both cases $\gamma=0.2,1$.
+Now, we consider that the eigenvalue $\lambda_{k}$ is close to the eigenvalue of the full operator, when its corresponding eigenstate $|\lambda_{k}\rangle\rangle$ fulfills relations~\eqref{eqn:ConvergenceCriterion1} and~\eqref{eqn:ConvergenceCriterion2} simultaneously.
+In this case we say that $\lambda_{k}$ is well converged.
+We now take the converged eigenvalues for the set $n_{\max}=10,20,30,40,50,60$, and present the histogram of their absolute value $|\lambda_{k}|$ in Fig.~\ref{fig:ConvergedEigenvalues} for both cases $\gamma=0.2,1$.
 These histograms can be interpreted as a density of states for the absolute value $|\lambda_{k}|$.
 In both cases $\gamma=0.2,1$, we find that increasing the truncation value $n_{\max}$ preserves the behavior of the density of states.
 Furthermore, we see a number of converged eigenvalues higher for the low coupling strength $\gamma=0.2$ than for the high one $\gamma=1$.
 The last finding is intuitive extrapolating from the isolated system.
 In general, there are less converged eigenstates (eigenvalues) when the coupling strength is high in the system, since the eigenstate wave functions are more spread in the diagonalization basis and the convergence criterion is more difficult to be fulfilled~\cite{Bastarrachea2014PSa,Bastarrachea2014PSb}.

-It is important to highlight that, when the complete sets of eigenvalues (converged and not converged) are taken into account, the overall statistical behavior is the same for all the truncation values of the Liouville space.
-That is, our method only discriminates eigenvalues, whose eigenstates do not fulfill the proposed eigenstate convergence criterion (see Eqs.~\eqref{eqn:ConvergenceCriterion1}~and~\eqref{eqn:ConvergenceCriterion2}), but the overall statistical behavior of the eigenvalues remains the same.
-The last feature allows us to work with a reasonable convergence criterion for eigenstates (eigenvalues) of the Dicke Liouvillian.